Pilot FLC focused on the humanities; funded by 1804 grant

 A Focus on Peer Coaching

-In the past, BTA meetings were held once every three weeks, lasting for an hour and a half.
-The structure of each meeting was influenced by a reading called “The First and Last Five Minutes,” which notes that the first and last five minutes of every class tend to be thrown away with announcements and questions.
-The group began each meeting with an activity, followed by a fifteen-minute presentation, after which participants broke up into groups and worked on another activity.
-This could be with their partner, a randomly chosen participant, or sometimes even two pairs together.
-These groups then came back together and shared what they learned during the last ten minutes of their time together.
+Whole group BTA meetings are held every three to four weeks for an hour and a half.
+The structure of each meeting is influenced by a reading called “The First and Last Five Minutes,” which notes that the first and last five minutes of every class tend to be thrown away with announcements and questions.
+Each meeting typically begins with an activity, followed by a fifteen-minute presentation, after which participants break up into groups and work on another activity.
+The group activity may be with partners, a randomly chosen participant, or sometimes two pairs together.
+These groups then come back together and share what they have learned during the last ten minutes of their time together.

-A goal for participants was for each partner pair to get together in between every all-group meeting; they could discuss problems they’ve encountered with something they were teaching, or simply get together and have coffee with one another.
-They were also required to observe each other’s classes once in fall semester and once in spring, to provide feedback on each other’s teaching.
+A goal for participants is for each partner pair to get together in between every whole group meeting.
+They can discuss problems they’ve encountered with something they are teaching, or simply get together and have coffee with one another.
+Pairs are also required to observe each other’s classes to provide feedback on each other’s teaching.
+Starting in 2024 BTA will utilize the OHIO’s new PTOP (Peer Observation of Teaching) protocol that includes a pre-observation meeting, full scripting the observation, filling out a Post-Meeting Form, sharing these materials with the faculty who was observed, and then conducting a post-observation meeting.
+The PTOP materials are aligned with the eight Teaching Excellence Criteria.

 A Unique Experience